claybrooks/claybrooks.github.io/_posts/2021-04-09-python-dynamic-xml.md

 Lets breakdown what's going on
 - There exists "ConfigFile.xml" which describes parameters to control our script
-- There exists "ConfigFile.xsd" which describes the allowed format of the "ConfigFile.xml"
+- There exists "ConfigFile.xsd" which describes the allowed format of the "ConfigFile" type
 - There exists "ConfigFile.py" which has a class that gives the rest of our code easy access to config file data

 Here's what I hate about this pattern
 - If a property of the .xsd needs to be changed for any reason, changes to the source code are almost always needed
-- It may not be obvious, but we are defining the definition of the "ConfigFile.xml" in two locations: "ConfigFile.xsd" and "ConfigFile.py".
-They are tightly coupled because they both reflect the actual definition of "ConfigFile.xml" albeit in different file formats.
+- It may not be obvious, but we are defining the definition of the "ConfigFile" type in two locations: "ConfigFile.xsd" and "ConfigFile.py".
+They are tightly coupled because they both reflect the actual definition of the "ConfigFile" type, albeit in different file formats.

 You can imagine how tedious this becomes on codebases that have hundreds of different XML file types.
 Our coding